-203. British Literature in Historical Context: Medieval Literature I: Literature of Early England (Not offered 2008-09).
+- 203. British Literature in Historical Context: Medieval Literature I: Literature of Early England (Spring, Doyle).
 This course examines the literature of early England as it reflects, shapes, and critiques its social context, from the Anglo-Saxon era up to just before the time of Chaucer.
-Gen Ed: Eu-LS

-204. British Literature in Historical Context: Medieval Literature II: Literature of Fourteenth-Century England (Winter, Doyle).
+GenEd: HUL - 204.
+British Literature in Historical Context: Medieval Literature II: Literature of Fourteenth-Century England (Not offered 2009-10).
 This course explores English literature as it reflects, shapes, and critiques society from the onset of the Hundred Years' War to the overthrow of Richard II, a turbulent period that includes the Peasants' Revolt, the Black Plague, the rise of English as the language of literature and government, and the proto-Protestant movement known as Lollardy.
-Gen Ed: Eu-LS

-205. British Literature in Historical Context: The Renaissance (Not offered 2008-09).
+GenEd: HUI. - 205.
+British Literature in Historical Context: The Renaissance (Fall, Stevenson).
 Attention to selected literary texts from ancient Greece and Rome, consideration of their "rebirth" and influence on aesthetic and intellectual work produced in western Europe from the 14th century to the 17th, and consequent close attention to the achievements of one or more major literary figures of the English Renaissance.
-Gen Ed: Eu-LS

-206. British Literature in Historical Context: The 1590s (Fall, Stevenson).
+GenEd: HUL - 206.
+British Literature in Historical Context: The 1590s (Not offered 2009-10).
 The roll call of writers in this decade who achieved fame which has lasted to the present day probably outshines that of any decade in literary history: the poetry and prose of Sidney, Spenser, Raleigh, and Donne; the poetry and plays of Shakespeare, Marlowe, Jonson, and Marston; the new prose of Nashe, Hooker, and Bacon (along with the final edition of Montaigne's essays); Chapman's translation of Homer, (Holland's of Livy, Harington's of Ariosto); all accompanied by Monteverdi's Madrigals.
 The course will study the works selected from these writers in relation to each other and in relation to their place in history.
-Gen Ed: Eu-L

-207. British Literature in Historical Context: 17th Century (Not offered 2008-09).
+GenEd: HUL - 207.
+British Literature in Historical Context: 17th Century (Winter, Jenkins).
 This course will look at seventeenth-century literature and culture through the idea of revenge, which became a dominant form in an age of turmoil, injury, and change.
 We will begin with the early revenge plays of Shakespeare, Tourneur, Marston, Ford, and Webster, proceed through the cosmic revenge of Satan in Paradise Lost, and end with the ironic revenge exacted on moral goodness by the Restoration poets, playwrights, and philosophers.
-Gen Ed: Eu-LS

-208. British Literature in Historical Context: The Restoration (Winter, Jenkins).
+GenEd: HUL - 208.
+British Literature in Historical Context: The Restoration (Not offered 2009-10).
 This course will closely examine the culture that produced both the first official poet laureate of England, John Dryden, and the most notoriously libertine poet in English, the Earl of Rochester.
 Also appearing will be the first English woman to make a living from literature, Aphra Behn; the wittiest playwrights in English dramatic history (Wycherley, Etherege, Congreve); John Milton; some very early English novels; and some pretty good philosophers, including Thomas Hobbes, John Locke, and maybe even Sir Isaac Newton.
 All that and the Great Fire of London, outbreaks of the plague, several wars, and major revolutions in politics and science.
-Gen Ed: Eu-LS
+GenEd: HUL

-209. American Literature in Historical Context: Beginnings to 1800 (Spring, Murphy).
+209. American Literature in Historical Context: Beginnings to 1800 (Fall, Murphy).
 This course focuses on beginnings of American literature and culture, with an emphasis on writings prior to 1700.
 Selections will vary according to instructor, but may include early exploration literature; early Spanish, French and British texts; Native American traditions; Puritan and Pilgrim poetry and essays; writings on witchcraft; the Great Awakening; the rise of science, discovery and invention; the Declaration and the Constitution; and the early sentimental novel.
-Gen Ed: Am-LS prose, and drama by Pope, Addison, Swift, Gay, Johnson, Sterne and Blake.
-Artists include Hogarth, Canaletto, Gillray, Rowlandson, and Reynolds.
-Gen Ed: Eu-LS
+GenEd: HUL